 Problems did exist at the GAB.
 During the study period, auditors reported on legally required tasks that were not completed or completed late.
 GAB officials countered that short staffing and an unusually high workload required managers to prioritize tasks.
 A new, complex administrative rule-making process increased the time needed to promulgate required administrative rules.

-During that same period, the GAB dealt with several lawsuits, an on-again off-again voter photo ID law, a historical number of recall elections, a statewide judicial race recount, redrawing of legislative district lines, and the passage of 31 separate pieces of legislation affecting operations and elections.
+During that same period, the GAB dealt with several lawsuits, an on-again off-again voter photo ID law, a historic number of recall elections, a statewide judicial race recount, redrawing of legislative district lines, and the passage of 31 separate pieces of legislation affecting operations and elections.

 Nevertheless, some legislators distorted the audit facts to justify the GAB’s demise.

-Chippewa Herald Associate Editor Gordon reported, “Barland said that the GAB’s enemies, particularly in the Assembly, ‘distorted badly the audit findings’ in what proved to be a successful effort to kill the GAB.
+Chippewa Valley Post Associate Editor Gordon reported, “Barland said that the GAB’s enemies, particularly in the Assembly, ‘distorted badly the audit findings’ in what proved to be a successful effort to kill the GAB.
 He said that the only hope of keeping the Board in existence lay with the Senate but ‘enormous pressure was brought on the Republican senators’ who were wavering.”

 The pressure worked.
 On Saturday, November 7, 2015 at 2:24 a.m., the bill to dismantle the GAB passed with all Republican Senators present voting “aye” and all Democrats voting “nay”.